Ticket to Ride Review: The Train Adventure Board Game

-We absolutely love playing board games, and Ticket to Ride is no exception.
+We absolutely love playing board games for kids, and Ticket to Ride is no exception.
 Carry on reading for our Ticket to Ride review and why we love to play it in our homeschool.

 This was a new game for us and despite there being lots of different varieties of the game we had never come across this before.
 We played the Northern American game, but there is Europe, Asia, the United Kingdom, and many others to choose from.

-Freddie very quickly spotted the places we have been such as New York and Florida.
+We very quickly spotted the places we have been to such as New York, Miami, and Atlanta.
 I love it when a board game is educational without realizing it!

 You are also going to love our review of the new history board game, Trekking through History.